 Output+ Stopped ping -i 5 google.com

 ping command has been temporarily stopped, giving you access to a shell prompt again.
-We can use the
+You can use the

 ps process tool to show this:

 - ps T

 OutputPID TTY STAT TIME COMMAND 26904 pts/3 Ss 0:00 /bin/bash 29633 pts/3 T 0:00 ping -i 5 google.com 29643 pts/3 R+ 0:00 ps t

 ping process is still listed, but that the “STAT” column has a “T” in it.
 Per the

 ps man page, this means that a job that has been “stopped by [a] job control signal”.

 This guide will outline how to change process states in greater depth, but for now you can resume execution of the command in the foreground again by typing:

 Once the process has resumed, terminate it with